-I am a computational ecologist at the Department of Ecosystem Modelling based at University of Goettingen.
-I am interested in ecological modelling and especially in considering the spatial explicit characteristics of most ecologicals processes.
+I am a computational ecologist at the Coastal Ecology and Conservation Lab based at University of Michigan.
+I am interested in ecological modelling and especially in considering the spatial explicit characteristics of most ecological processes.

-My research is mainly focued on how we can use spatial patterns to infer the underlying ecological processes.
-Mostly, I deal with point pattern analyis and modelling, however, I also have expertise in individual-based modelling and landscape ecology.
+My research is mainly focused on how we can use spatial patterns to infer the underlying ecological processes.
+Mostly, I deal with point pattern analysis and modelling, however, I also have expertise in individual-based modelling and landscape ecology.
 Lastly, I am always interested in R programming.